HHL Algorithm

 The Quantum Part

-The first step of the HHL algorithm is to load the elements of normalized RHS vector \(\vec{b}\), into a quantum register:
+The first step of the HHL algorithm involves loading the elements of the normalized RHS vector \(\vec{b}\), into a quantum variable:

 Below, we define the quantum function load_b using the built-in function prepare_amplitudes.
-This function loads \(2^n\) elements of the vector \(\vec{b}\) into the amplitudes parameter and allows for setting an upper bound on the functional error with the bound argument.
-When we use the load_b function, the amplitudes of the state in the output register state will correspond to the values of the vector \(\vec{b}\).
+This function loads the \(2^n\) elements of amplitudes, which correspond to the entries of the vector \(\vec{b}\), into the amplitudes of the state in the output variable memory.

 @qfunc